WaterCube001/WaterCube001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Say hello here!
 My name is Miao Sun.
-I am currently a PhD student in the [School of Microelectronics at Fudan University](https://sme.fudan.edu.cn/), pursuing a five-year program.
-I am expected to obtain my doctoral degree in June 2023.
-My advisor is [Prof. Patrick Yin Chiang](https://sme.fudan.edu.cn/5f/e4/c31146a352228/page.htm) and my research focuses on chip and system design based on SPAD (Single-Photon Avalanche Diode) and depth completion technology.
-I am looking for some potential postdoctoral positions, mainly focused on digital system design, digital processing and applications of near-sensor end.
-I am a chip guy, designing much cooler chips, and working with excellent ICers are ideal goals for me now!
+I am currently a Ressearch Fellow in EEE college of NTU, Singapore.
+I received the PhD degree in Autumn 2023 from the [School of Microelectronics at Fudan University](https://sme.fudan.edu.cn/) advised by [Prof. Patrick Yin Chiang](https://sme.fudan.edu.cn/5f/e4/c31146a352228/page.htm).
+My research focuses on digital circuit and system design for SPAD (Single-Photon Avalanche Diode)-based imaging platform and depth completion technology.
+After one year research in NTU on metalens-based LiDAR imaging system, I decided to continue on searching for a digital circuit design group.
+I am looking for some academic positions in university, mainly focused on digital system design, digital processing and applications of near-sensor end.
+I am a chip guy, designing much cooler chips, and working with excellent ICers are ideal goals for me!
+Any discussions and recommendations are welcomed!

 Academic Biography